Resar Health logo — research-backed health marketplace

 Uncertainty stays visible

-Limitations, sample sizes, side effects, and evidence directness stay in the interface — not buried in generic AI copy — because informed decisions need honest friction.
+Limitations and evidence gaps stay in the UI — not buried in generic copy.

 Shop by what research supports